Fulham consigned to relegation by Burnley

-Fulham became the third and final team to be relegated from the Premier League when they were beaten 2-0 by Burnley on Monday.

-Scott Parker's side got that sinking feeling at Craven Cottage, where first-half goals from Ashley Westwood and the in-form Chris Wood – his 50th for the club – consigned them to an immediate return to the Championship.
+Scott Parker's side got that sinking feeling at Craven Cottage, where first-half goals from Ashley Westwood and the in-form Chris Wood – his 50th for the club – consigned the club to an immediate return to the Championship.

 It is the first time in Premier League history that all relegation slots have been confirmed with as many as three matches remaining.